sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 <summary>valadoc-devel</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Development files for valadoc
+Short desc    : Development files for valadoc
 URL          : https://wiki.gnome.org/Projects/Vala
-Лицензия     : LGPLv2+ and BSD
+License      : LGPLv2+ and BSD
-Описание     : Valadoc is a documentation generator for generating API documentation from Vala
+Descript     : Valadoc is a documentation generator for generating API documentation from Vala
              : source code.
              :
              : The valadoc-devel package contains libraries and header files for